privacytests/privacytests.org/assets/copy/vivaldi.md

-# A response to Vivaldi's statement on PrivacyTests.org
+# A response to Vivaldi's statement regarding PrivacyTests.org

 Vivaldi Technologies, the company that makes Vivaldi browser, has posted a [statement on their website](https://web.archive.org/web/20221003174703/https://vivaldi.com/security/common-questions/#privacytests) regarding PrivacyTests.org.
 Unfortunately, Vivaldi's statement contains claims about this project that I believe are inaccurate and should be corrected.